martin0995/cross-chain-messaging/README.md

 ```bash
 npm run deploy:sender
 ```
-- You may see the respective contract deployed on the Fuji Explorer: https://testnet.snowtrace.io/
+- You may see the respective contract deployed on the [Fuji Explorer](https://testnet.snowtrace.io/)

 **Deploy the receiver contract on Celo Alfajores:**

 ```bash
 npm run deploy:receiver
 ```
-- You may see the respective contract deployed on the Alfajores Explorer: https://explorer.celo.org/alfajores/
+- You may see the respective contract deployed on the [Alfajores Explorer](https://explorer.celo.org/alfajores/)

 **6. Send Cross-Chain Message:**